See latest information about COVID-19 restrictions in South Tyneside.

 If you are having to leave your accommodation, you should find alternative accommodation or contact the Housing Solutions Service on 0300 123 6633 or email firstname.lastname@example.org.

-Guidance on communal areas and shared facilities
+Communal areas and shared facilities

 Communal areas and shared facilities can carry lots of germs.